-Milton Keynes Dons Football Club is committed to providing its supporters with excellence in both customer service and stadium facilities and is committed to involving supporters in decisions that affect them most using a full and proper consultation process.
+Milton Keynes Dons Football Club is committed to providing its supporters with excellence in both customer service and stadium facilities, as well as a commitment to involving supporters in decisions that affect them most using a full and proper consultation process.

-The Club will publicise its position on major policy issues in one or more of the following:- the matchday programme, official website, e-newsletters distributed to its supporters, official social networking sites; official SMS services.
+The Club will publicise its position on major policy issues in one or more of the following:- the official website, matchday programme, e-newsletters distributed to its supporters, official social networking sites and official SMS services.

 These methods and procedures are detailed within this Charter.